fac-members/fac-slides/src/slides/pre-app-1/index.md

 ---

-Wednesdays will focus on bridging the gap between the JavaScript you've learnt while working on your applications and what you'll need to start the course.
+Bridging the gap between application learnings and what you'll need to start the course.

 ---